Bio3SS/Bio3SS.github.io/announce.md

 ---
 layout: post
-title: Worksheet
+title: Midterm
-slug: 1 Worksheet
+slug: 1 Midterm
 ---

-* Please work through the _not-for-credit_ [intro to R worksheet](/materials/r.export.html) by Fri 1 March.
+Due to teaching-team travel, midterm scores will not be available until next week.
+We will be as fast as we can.
+Sorry for inconvenience.